 - Our outsourced AP team will only review a vendor statement if they show a past due balance.

-- We don’t review statement of accounts, however I feel we should reconcile at least the top 50 suppliers on a monthly basis.
+- We don’t review statements of accounts, however, I feel we should reconcile at least the top 50 suppliers on a monthly basis.

 - We have worked hard to reduce the number of vendor statements in North America.
 We do not pay invoices nor enter credits based on statements received and have been educating our vendors to follow standard invoice/credit submission procedures as well as inquiry protocols.
 We perform an annual statement audit, which is the only time we truly want to see vendor statements.

 - This one is an interesting area, and I look forward to seeing the responses in general.
 We have a set percentage that is required to be reviewed for credits.
-During this review any invoice on the statement that is not in our system is requested as copies.
-Additionally for our GRIR monthly processes, a very specific set of vendors are revised quarterly as well, using the same statements where possible to those used for the credit note revision process.
+During this review, any invoice on the statement that is not in our system is requested as copies.
+Additionally, for our GRIR monthly processes, a very specific set of vendors are revised quarterly as well, using the same statements where possible as those used for the credit note revision process.
 Finally, ad hoc statements simply sent to us are not revised by default.